it-vecherka/jnoid/jnoid.coffee.md

 of unit.
 If we later define bind, and they will conform monadic laws, `EventStream` will become a monad.
 It's FP, dude!

+But in this case we need another unit - to spawn stream of one error.

+      @error = (error)->
+        new EventStream (sink)->
+          sink new Error error
+          sink new End
+          nop

 ### Logging

 This trivial `EventStream` function will help us a lot: